Kolbeo/Odoo-entreprise-docker/README.md

 # Odoo Enterprise Docker Template

-This repository is a deployment template for running Odoo Enterprise with Docker Compose, Traefik, PostgreSQL, and `odoo-mailer`.
+This repository is a deployment template for running Odoo Enterprise with Docker Compose, Traefik, PostgreSQL, and [Odoo-Mailer](https://github.com/Kolbeo/Odoo-Mailer).

 ## Stack